Zeh0814/DLLA/README.md

 # DLLA
-Dynamic Learnable Logit Adjustment For Long-Tailed Recognition The corresponding code will be released later.
+The code for "Dynamic Learnable Logit Adjustment For Long-Tailed Recognition" will be released later.